HuolalaTech/hll-wp-therouter-ios/README.md

 * **7. Chain programming:**  Support chain programming to concatenate urls and parameters;
 * **8. Adaptation Objective-C** : OC classes can dynamically register in Swift using inheritance to follow the protocol.
 * **9. Service call:**  Support local service call and remote service call;
+* **10. Added asynchronous acquisition of eligible registration classes**: Find classes that implement routing protocols in projects and store them in advance;
+* **11. Added routing local server capability**: Every time you restart the application, you need to go through the registration process again.
+Added local server capability based on version number to avoid initial registration;

 | number | desc | instanceCode |
 |:----|:---:|:---:|